crate/croud/docs/commands/config.rst

 .. code-block:: console

-   sh$ croud config profiles use eastus2.azure
+   sh$ croud config profiles use some.other
-   ==> Info: Switched to profile 'eastus2.azure'.
+   ==> Info: Switched to profile 'some.other'.